 Users are increasingly concerned about apps and services holding too much personal information.
 Time to review who knows what about you?

-Many search engines aren’t neutral.
-They don’t point people to the best search results either.
-Here’s why you might want to avoid biased search results.
+Many search engines aren’t private.
+They don’t point to the best search results either.
+In a survey, Vivaldi users say they prefer private search engines.

 Where you are located on Earth can be pretty sensitive information.
 How does it work in your browser and what are the privacy implications?